spring-projects/spring-webflow/spring-webflow/readme.txt

 There you will find an active community supporting the use of the product.

-The Spring Framework portal is located at:
+The Spring Community portal is located at:

 	http://www.springframework.org